fengxinhhh/Concis/docs/guide/introduce.md

 ## Concis

-concis is a React UI component library based on the Ant Design design system, which is mainly used to develop enterprise-level mid- and back-end products.
+Concis is a lightweight React UI component library that supports multiple modules.
+It focuses on supporting the introduction of various personalized components outside of traditional components, and is mainly used to develop enterprise level middle and back office products.

 ## Characteristics